oconnorb/brendanoconnor.github.io/_pages/about.md

   - /about.html
 ---

 I am a 6th year graduate student in the Department of Physics at The George Washington University (GWU).
 My research is in the field of time domain and transient astrophysics.
 In particular, I am interested in the formation and evolution of high energy transients and their progenitors.
-Below I outline a few research interests and hilights.
+Below I outline a few research interests and highlights.

 Extragalactic Astronomy
 ======